 Like throwing a dart at a map, blindfolded.
 Most sites that I came across were facility homepages, picturing a slick advertisement for luxury rehab.
 The cost, description of therapeutic modalities used, insurance accepted, and other information necessary when selecting healthcare was buried under selling points; promises of gourmet meals and glossy wide-angle photos of infinity pools.
 The only way to learn anything meaningful about the treatment services was to call the 800 number, where a fast-talking salesperson was ready to prey on your vulnerability, fear, and confusion.

 I tried again five years later, in 2014, and it that experience also didn’t really take.
 Every time treatment didn’t work out, I was sent back into the world.
 The chances I’d survive were slim.
 Finally, in 2016 I began the slow road back to health.
 Not because I finally found the right treatment, but because something clicked in my head and I turned towards the sun.
-It’s been nearly three years since the last time I self-medicated with drugs.
+It’s been over four years since the last time I self-medicated with drugs.

 Many don’t find the help they need because helpful and trustworthy resources aren’t available where they know to look.
 Finding the right treatment is absolutely essential in the fight against substance use disorders.
 Treatment centers are medical facilities, and lives are at stake.
 In this age of information, I cannot think of a more necessary resource, than a thorough, transparent, compassionate, and comprehensive guide for those searching for help.